29. September 2020

 Five schools from Saxony were recently recognized as "STEM-friendly schools" in an online event by the national initiative "MINT Zukunft schaffen".

 What characterizes a STEM-friendly school?
-In addition to modern technical equipment at the schools, there are also pedagogical concepts that arouse interest in technical and scientific subjects and intensively impart knowledge about them.
+In addition to modern technical equipment at the schools, there are also pedagogical concepts that arouse greater interest in technical and scientific subjects and intensively impart knowledge about them.
 These concepts are supported and implemented by the entire teaching staff.

 Helmholtzschule-Oberschule der Stadt Leipzig was awarded the "STEM-friendly school" label for the first time.
-Another four schools in Leipzig, Crimmitschau, Dresden and Heidenau were awarded the seal again after three years of successful STEM profile development.
+Another four schools in Leipzig, Crimmitschau, Dresden and Heidenau were awarded the signet again after three years of successful STEM profile development.
 In addition, the Max-Klinger-Schule Leipzig was once again recognized as a "Digital School".

 The Zittau/Görlitz University of Applied Sciences (HSZG) was represented with several entries in the 90-minute online award ceremony: